serverless/blog/posts/2018-01-09-serverless-v1.36.md

 - [#5627](https://github.com/serverless/serverless/pull/5627) update layers doc to reflect max of 5<a href="https://github.com/serverless/serverless/pull/5627/files?utf8=✓&diff=split" style="text-decoration:none;"><span style="color:#28a647">+2</span>/<span style="color:#cb2431">-2</span></a><a href="https://github.com/dschep"> <img style="vertical-align: middle" src='https://avatars0.githubusercontent.com/u/667763?v=4' alt='' height="20px"> dschep</a>
 - [#5628](https://github.com/serverless/serverless/pull/5628) Add Ruby to supported languages in README.md<a href="https://github.com/serverless/serverless/pull/5628/files?utf8=✓&diff=split" style="text-decoration:none;"><span style="color:#28a647">+1</span>/<span style="color:#cb2431">-1</span></a><a href="https://github.com/dbw03135"> <img style="vertical-align: middle" src='https://avatars1.githubusercontent.com/u/18095759?v=4' alt='' height="20px"> dbw03135</a>
 - [#5659](https://github.com/serverless/serverless/pull/5659) direct link to video guide<a href="https://github.com/serverless/serverless/pull/5659/files?utf8=✓&diff=split" style="text-decoration:none;"><span style="color:#28a647">+1</span>/<span style="color:#cb2431">-1</span></a><a href="https://github.com/dschep"> <img style="vertical-align: middle" src='https://avatars0.githubusercontent.com/u/667763?v=4' alt='' height="20px"> dschep</a>

-#### Roadmap & focus
+#### Roadmap and focus

 We will continue to focus on tackling the backlog, bug fixes and quality of life improvements for the next release.

 A common request has been Amazon API Gateway v2 and its WebSockets, as well as Application Load Balancer AWS Lambda targets.
-While we have implemented WebSocket support [via a plugin](https://github.com/serverless/serverless-websockets-plugin), the core Serverless Framework support for both these requests will be introduced when CloudFormation officially supports them!
+While we have implemented WebSocket support [via a plugin](https://github.com/serverless/serverless-websockets-plugin), the core Serverless Framework support for both these requests will be introduced when CloudFormation officially supports them.

-#### Contributor Thanks
+#### Contributor thanks

-As always, we appreciate each and every one of you that use and contribute to the framework and Serverless ecosystem!
+As always, we appreciate each and every one of you that use and contribute to the Framework and Serverless ecosystem!